jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 Status

 > The Status field is one octet.
 This indicates the result if the
-> server does not process the action requested by the peer.
+> party who receives this TLV does not process the action.
 Values
 > include:
 >
 >> 1  Success